shanmuk27/SimpleBankingSystem/README.md

 # SimpleBankingSystem
-This code creates a basic banking system where users can withdraw, deposit, and check their account balance.
-It features a Bank class that manages customer data and verifies card information for secure access.
+The code implements a simple banking system that allows users to perform basic operations such as withdrawing money, depositing funds, and checking their account balance.
+It uses a Bank class to manage customer data, verify card information, and provide a menu-driven interface for banking services.
+Users interact with the system by entering their card number and CVV to access their accounts.